raspberrypilearning/sensing-space/lesson-2/lesson.md

-# Sensing Space 2 - Avoiding Sweaty Astronauts
+# Lesson 2 - Avoiding Sweaty Astronauts

-In this lesson, students will learn about the range of temperatures that the ISS needs to protect astronauts from, and the methods used to regulate the temperature aboard the ISS.
+In this lesson, students will learn about the range of temperatures from which the ISS needs to protect astronauts, and the methods used to regulate the temperature aboard the ISS.

 ## Learning objectives